How to tell if my drain field is failing

 Sludge or slime

-A sign of when it becomes a more serious problem is if you find a black slimy substance on the ground above your septic tank; or if there is also a significant layer of sludge or scum inside the tank.
+A sign of more serious problems is the presence of a black slimy substance on the ground above your septic tank or a significant layer of sludge or scum inside the tank.

 When the home’s wastewater enters the septic tank it pushes a portion of the tank’s contents into the drain field, and a functional drain field will hold the water until it can be absorbed into the surrounding soil.
-Drain field failure can be caused by the household using more water than usual, such as when family comes to stay.
+Drain field failure can be caused by the household using more water than usual.
 When the water sits in the drain lines too long it forms a slimy, bacterial coating on the walls.
 This stops the wastewater from draining properly.
-On days when the household is using a lot of water the lines are never able to dry out, so this causes water backup.
-Another issue that can occur is excessive amounts of grease, soap and solids collecting in the bottom of the septic system.
-Then when large amounts of water flush through it, the drain field can easily clog.

-Some outside factors which can also trigger it are:
+Some outside factors which can also trigger drain field failure include: